RIT-EVT/GUB2/README.md

 ```
 Once the repository is cloned, the project can be built in VSCode using the ESP-IDF extension and pressing the build button on the bottom status bar.
 The project can also be built with `cmake build` from the ESP-IDF Terminal.

+## Development Setup
+The GUB software was developed and tested with the ESP32-S3-DevKitC-1.
+This board consists of an ESP32-S3-WROOM-1 with 8 MB Flash and 512KB of SRAM along with a NEOPIXEL on pin 48.
+The software has only been tested with a single CAN cip, but support for multiple has been added.

 ## Debugging
 For debugging the board you will likely have to launch openocd manually as it will oftentimes fail.
 To do so open the ESP-IDF terminal and enter one of the two following commands depending on the board.